-We'd be crazy not to utilize the incredible calibre of cool climate fruit available to us in the Yarra Valley.
+We'd be crazy not to use the incredible calibre of cool climate fruit available to us in the Yarra Valley and surrounds.
 So around Easter time in 2015, we steeped our first Yarra Valley Shiraz grapes in high proof Rare Dry Gin for eight weeks.

 The fruit was de-stemmed but kept mainly as whole berries, and the tanks were kept cold and stirred daily.
 After eight weeks we pressed the fruit before blending with more Rare Dry Gin.

-The resulting gin was a little bit of a success, so in 2017 we're now onto our third (and largest) vintage release.
+The resulting gin was a little bit of a success, so in 2019 we're now onto our fifth 'official' vintage release since that original bootleg version.
+Subscribe to our emails to get the first notification when it becomes available at the end of May.

 Aromatically it shows fresh pine needles, citrus and spice, and distinct peppery, dense raspberry notes.
 The palate is lovely and sweet with a long juniper and spice character on the finish.